Site Background

 How to contact us

-If you ever have a query about how we’re handling your personal data, or you want to exercise a right in relation to your personal data, there are a number of ways you can contact our team
+If you ever have a query about how we're handling your personal data, or you want to exercise a right in relation to your personal data (including if you wish to make a data subject access request or if you wish to make a data protection complaint to us), there are a number of ways you can contact our team.

 You can write to us at: DPO, EG On The Move, Waterside Head Office, Haslingden Road, Guide, Blackburn, Lancashire, United Kingdom, BB1 2FA.

-If you prefer to email, you can contact us at [email protected] .
+If you prefer to email, you can contact us at dpo@eg-otm.com.
+Requests to obtain CCTV footage may be made via this link: https://forms.eg-otm.com/cctv.

 OUR COMMITMENT TO YOU